Fabric Basket with Drawstring Top

 Here’s my version:

-I have sewn together some scraps of denim and a piece of a bed sheet I’ve already used in one of my daughter’s summer dresses I didn’t post about last year… ooops!
+I have sewn together with some scraps of denim and a piece of a bed sheet I’ve already used in one of my daughter’s summer dresses I didn’t post about last year… ooops!
 Will do, promise!

 This was my first time quilting: I used a nonwoven (and non-conventional) air filter material (prewashed to be sure it won’t shrink): I have a big roll of it and I think it will be my bag-making batting for a while!